Crowvics/Crowvics.github.io/soc-level-1/cyber-defence-frameworks/index.md

 ---

 ## [Summit](./summit.md)
-Simulates tracking an adversary through detection and defense exercises, using the Pyramid of Pain to increase the effort required for attackers to succeed.
+Simulates tracking an adversary through detection and defense exercises:

+* Uses the Pyramid of Pain to increase the effort required for attackers to succeed

 ---

 ## Eviction
-A scenario-based exercise simulating the detection and mitigation of an advanced persistent threat, emphasizing the analysis of adversary techniques and attack behavior.
+A scenario-based exercise simulating the detection and mitigation of an advanced persistent threat:

+* Emphasizes analysis of adversary techniques and attack behavior

 ---